Estimated reading time: 24 minutes

 What is an Ice Bath?

-A true ice bath is a tub, bucket or bath, filled with ice cubes to bring the temperature of the water down below at least 15 degrees celsius.
+A true ice bath is a tub, bucket or bath filled with ice cubes to bring the temperature of the water down below at least 15 degrees Celsius.
 At 15 degrees Celsius temperature, studies have shown benefits are gained.

 Ice cubes or ice tubes are best, as they have more surface area to cool down the water.
-Large blocks of ice don’t cool the water efficiently as the take longer to melt and have less surface area.
+Large blocks of ice don’t cool the water efficiently as they take longer to melt and have less surface area.

-Ice baths are also known as Cold Water Immersion (CWI) or cold plunges.
+Ice baths are known as Cold Water Immersion (CWI) or cold plunges.
 Deliberate Cold Exposure is often referenced in scientific studies.

 Usually, ice baths are practised after intense physical activity.
 The body is submerged in ice water for a fixed duration of time.
 Studies show that regular ice baths can benefit the mind as well as the body in a myriad of ways.

 No surprise, an increasing number of sportspeople are incorporating it into their routines.
 Athletes worldwide take an ice bath post-practice or game to boost their recovery and strength.
 Some studies suggest an ice bath alleviates muscle damage and discomfort after intense physical activity.

 As part of the 3 Pillars of the Wim Hof Method, ice baths give additional benefits than an ice bath alone.
 Practising the WHM requires all three pillars to be completed.
 Breathing, Cold exposure and Mindset.

 Most people experience real ice baths for the first time at our Wim Hof Method workshops.
 Once they experience the power of an ice bath, many return for the ice bath workshops, Breath Fire & Ice or the Yoga & Ice Bath sessions.